Understanding your hospital birth options

 Making the choice between public and private.

-Some Medibank hospital covers pay benefits for obstetrics-related services, which refer to the accommodation and amount of services you get in hospital during your pregnancy, birth and after the delivery.
-It also covers benefits towards the delivery of your baby and any complications that might happen during your pregnancy.
-Your options for where you give birth will depend on whether your Medibank policy has cover for obstetrics.
+Some Medibank hospital covers pay benefits for pregnancy and birth services, which refer to the accommodation and amount of services you get in hospital during your pregnancy, birth and after the delivery.
+It also covers benefits towards the delivery of your baby and any complications that might happen during your pregnancy that require a hospital admission.
+Your options for where you give birth will depend on whether your Medibank policy has cover for pregnancy and birth.
 Medibank’s Hospital covers have the following options:

-Included Obstetrics cover – where Medibank pays benefits towards overnight and same day accommodation in either a public or private hospital.
+Gold cover – where Medibank pays benefits towards pregnancy and birth related services, in either a public or private hospital.

-Excluded Obstetrics cover – where Medibank pays no benefits for obstetrics related services.
+Silver, Bronze and Basic cover – where Medibank pays no benefits for pregnancy and birth related services.

 Your hospital options